VsIG-official/Machine-Learning-With-ML.NET/README.md

 ### Description

 Once upon a time I was working on an [AI with My teammates, which was able to identify music's mood](https://github.com/mezidia/song-helper).
-Now I want to create wome more, but with CSharp and .NET Interactive Notebooks
+Now I want to create some more, but with CSharp and .NET Interactive Notebooks

 ## Badges